alibaba-archive/hooks-store/README.md

 }
 ```

-### Model Interaction
+### Hooks Interaction

-In some scenarios, you might expect a state change of model A to trigger a state update of model B. We call this behavior as "Model Interaction".
+In some scenarios, you might expect a state change of Hooks A to trigger a state update of Hooks B. We call this behavior as "Hooks Interaction".

 For example:

-- We have a todos model that records all tasks.
+- We have a useTodos Hooks that records all tasks.
-- We have a user model, in which there is a todos field, which records the number of tasks owned by the current user.
+- We have a useUser Hooks, in which there is a todos field, which records the number of tasks owned by the current user.
-- Whenever the todos model's tasks changes, the number of tasks held by users needs to be kept in sync.
+- Whenever the todos Hooks's tasks changes, the number of tasks held by users needs to be kept in sync.

 #### State subscription